ErikvdVen/php-gif/README.md

 [![Latest Stable Version](https://poser.pugx.org/erikvdven/php-gif/v/stable)](https://packagist.org/packages/erikvdven/php-gif)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=erikvandeven100%40hotmail%2ecom&lc=NL&item_name=Erik%20van%20de%20Ven%20Github)

+**IMPORTANT NOTE:** This repository is not actively maintained anymore.
+I moved from PHP to Python years ago, so that's basically why.
+If you would like to contribute on this repository, feel free to open up a PR and perhaps I can add you as a contributor as well.
+There are also people who forked this repository and decided to built further on that.
+For a fork which is compatible with PHP 8, see [phpgif/phpgif](https://github.com/phpgif/phpgif)

 Below GIF image is an example image which can contain real-time data.
 A PHP script calculates the pending time till new year and generates the GIF image.
 An ideal solution for sending e-mails with real-time data to customers.
 E-mail clients give you the opportunity to load images by URL and so everytime the client re-opens the e-mail message, the GIF will be re-generated with real-time data.

 For below image this doesn't work, unfortunately, because GitHub downloads the image once and stores it locally.
 Most e-mail clients, however, do load the images directly from source.
 Successfully tested with Gmail and Outlook 2011 (Mac OSX).